-Access to computers is available by contacting FHU/Dickson Admissions offices at (615) 440-7597 or (615) 440-2134.
+Access to computers is available by contacting FHU/Dickson Admissions offices at (615) 740-5380 or (615) 740-5399; or by email at: dwalker@fhu.edu.
 FHU/Dickson also has a wireless network that is accessible by students.

 Disability Services (Availability: On-Site, Web-Conferencing, Telephone, and Email)